MisteryPhD/Prey_Predator/README.md

 $x(t+Δt)=x(t)+dx/dt(Δt)$  and  $y(t+Δt)=y(t)+dy/dt(Δt)$

-Using initial populations of 200 rabbits and 50 foxes per $km^2$, and a time step of 0.01 days, determine how the rabbit and fox populations will vary over one year.
-Plot the two populations versus time on the same graph, as well as versus each other (on another graph).
-In the latter plot use the quiver function to add velocity arrows to the plot (use a lighter color such as gray for this).
-Discuss the observed behavior of the populations.
-What is the range in each population?
+  Using initial populations of 200 rabbits and 50 foxes per $km^2$, and a time step of 0.01 days, determined how the rabbit and fox populations will vary over one year.
+Two populations versus time on the same graph, as well as versus each other (on another graph) plotted.
+In the latter plot the quiver function used to add velocity arrows to the plot.
+The observed behavior of the populations discussed.
-Repeat your calculations with initial populations of 5000 rabbits and 100 foxes per km2, and discuss how the behavior of the system changes.
-Do the same for 4000 rabits and 80 foxes per km2.
-What does this result tell you about the system?
+  Calculations repeated for different initial populations: 5000 rabbits and 100 foxes per $km^2$, 4000 rabits and 80 foxes per $km^2$.